 All of Daily Harvest’s meals are vegan and feature a base of fruits and vegetables.

-Sweeter options, like its ice creams, bites, and lattes, are either sweetened with fruit or contain natural sweeteners like organic maple syrup.
+Sweeter options, like the ice creams, bites, and lattes, are sweetened either with fruit or with natural sweeteners like organic maple syrup.

-An important thing to note is that consumers need to provide their own liquids.
-For example, you’ll need plant-based milk to make a smoothie or your own broth to reheat one of the soups.
+It’s important to note that consumers need to provide their own liquids.
+For example, you’ll need to add plant-based milk to make a smoothie or broth to reheat one of the soups.

 In-house nutritionists and chefs craft Daily Harvest recipes with high quality ingredients.

-To ensure freshness, all of the items arrive at your door frozen and packaged with dry ice.
+To ensure freshness, all the items arrive at your door frozen and packaged with dry ice.